aws-samples/aws-appsync-calorie-tracker-workshop/5_TESTING/README.md

 3. Click Attach
 4. `Create a New Resolver`
-5. Select `suggesteFood` data source that was created in Step 1
+5. Select `suggestedFood` data source that was created in Step 1

 ![New Resolver](../images/create-suggested-food-resolver.png)